29 Types of Frogs in Mississippi

 17. American Green Tree Frog

 The American green tree frog is a type of tree frog throughout North America.
-These types of frogs in Mississippi have a dark green body with a light green belly and can be up to two inches long.
+These frogs in Mississippi have a dark green body with a light green belly and can be up to two inches long.

 The American green tree frog can often be seen hopping about on the ground or up into trees, looking for insects and small animals.